kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 ![](../../images/programOptions_osc.png)

-This allows you to set what port blue will listen to for incoming OSC messages.
+This allows you to set what port Blue will listen to for incoming OSC messages.
 Defaults to 8000.
 The following messages are understood by
-blue:
+Blue:

   - /score/play